Overview

 The awarded studies are addressing a variety of topics, including supply and demand assessment, analysis of existing or underutilized infrastructure, architectural or engineering services to support capital and operations cost estimations, financial feasibility studies, and/or operations planning.

-• Study #2: Business Plan for Shared Mariculture & Seafood Processing Center by Prince William Sound Economic Development District
+- Prince William Sound Economic Development District (PWSSC): Business Plan for Shared Mariculture & Seafood Processing Center

-• Study #4: Mobile Seaweed Processing and Dehydration by Native Conservancy
+- Native Conservancy: Mobile Seaweed Processing and Dehydration

-• Study #5: Modular Processing Facility & Mariculture Innovation Center by OceansAlaska
+- OceansAlaska: Modular Processing Facility & Mariculture Innovation Center

-• Study #7: Sea Otter Sound Cooperative Mariculture Center by Alaska Oyster Cooperative
+- Alaska Oyster Cooperative (AOC): Sea Otter Sound Cooperative Mariculture Center

 An Economic Assessment of Harvesting, Processing, and Primary Stabilization Methods for Commercially Grown Kelp